Key Points

 3. Collaboration

 With a Kaizen Event, the effort is concentrated on the 3-5 day period in a very collaborative setting.
-This teaches collaboration amongst departments where there might not be previously.
+This teaches collaboration amongst departments where there might not have been previously.

 Here are a few reasons why Kaizen Events are important to understand: